 How do they get their power back?

-Well, they're now, over the weekend, they're now actively telling people.
+Well, they're now, over the weekend, they're now actively telling people this is now the appetizer before the entree.

 The entree is impeachment.

-This is now what will be a daily nonstop death by a thousand cut strategy to destroy Donald Trump because Mueller didn't work.
+This is now what will be a daily, non-stop death by a thousand cut strategy to destroy Donald Trump because Mueller didn't work.

-Trump Russia collusion didn't work.
+Trump-Russia collusion didn't work.

-So we go to plan B. Plan B is well, we can't go to impeachment right away because that could backfire.
+So we go to Plan B. Plan B is: well, we can't go to impeachment right away because that could backfire.

-Because if it's it's gonna go nowhere, well, that means that, you know, we don't want to empower Trump and help Trump like it eventually helped Clinton.
+And even Nancy Pelosi are saying they don't want to take up impeachment because if it's going to go nowhere, well, that means that, you know, we don't want to empower Trump and help Trump like it eventually helped Clinton.

-We already have what, eighty some odd people that are being subpoenaed to now go testify before Congress.
+We already have, what, 80 some odd people that are being subpoenaed to now go testify before Congress and their documents, a document search unlike any that has ever happened before in history.

 They're not serving the American people.

-You know, so what you have are coordinated investigations, six to eight house committees.
+You know, so what you have are coordinated investigations, six to eight House committees.

-They are going to make every single working day a public trial against Donald Trump.
+Essentially, from now until November of 2020, they're going to make every single working day a public trial against Donald Trump.

 They will go after anything and everything.

-They're just gonna make it up.
+They're just going to make it up.

 I can tell you that.